-Our theory makes predictions about how the quality and extent of private and public schooling are determined at the aggregate level, and about how schooling and fertility choices vary across households within a given political entity.
+Our theory makes predictions about how the quality and extent of private and public schooling are determined at the aggregate level and about how schooling and fertility choices vary across households within a given political entity.
 In this section, we compare these predictions to data.
-We start by focusing on state-level variation in the extent and quality of public education in the United States.
-This setting is well suited to examining the predictions of our theory for democratic countries, since all U.S. states operate within the same overall political framework, while exhibiting considerable variation in schooling policies as well as the distribution of income.
-Moreover, we are able to link state-level evidence to household data from the U.S. Census to assess the micro implications of our theory.
+We start by focusing on state-level variation in the extent and quality of public education in the U.S. This setting is well-suited to examine the predictions of our theory for democratic countries since all U.S. states operate within the same overall political framework while exhibiting considerable variation in schooling policies as well as the distribution of income.
+Moreover, we are able to link state-level evidence to household data from the U.S. Census to assess the micro-implications of our theory.
 We then extend the analysis to cross-country data, which allows us to probe the theory's predictions for non-democratic countries.
-Here we use data from the OECD and the World Bank on public and private education spending, as well as micro data from the OECD Programme for International Student Assessment (PISA).
+Here, we use data from the OECD and the World Bank on public and private education spending, as well as micro data from the OECD PISA.

-16Depending on parameters, however, under the intermediate timing there can also be additional corner solutions.
+^{16.} Depending on parameters, however, under the intermediate timing, there can also be additional corner solutions.
 The original and intermediate timing lead to the same equilibria if the lock-in effect through fertility is sufficiently strong.
 The strength of the lock-in effect, in turn, depends on the fertility differential between parents with children in public and private schools.

-6.1 Inequality, fertility, and schooling across U.S. states
+6.1.
+Inequality, fertility, and schooling across U.S. states

-Our model predicts that in a democracy, the choice of public versus private schooling and the level of funding of public schooling are driven by income inequality (see Proposition 3).
-In particular, a state with higher income inequality should exhibit a higher share of private schooling, lower overall spending on public schooling, but higher public education spending per student.
-In addition, the model predicts that a high-inequality state will have a relatively low fertility rate, because parents who send their children to private school economize on fertility.
+Our model predicts that in a democracy, the choice of public vs. private schooling and the level of funding of public schooling are driven by income inequality (see Proposition 3).
+In particular, a state with higher income inequality should exhibit a higher share of private schooling and lower overall spending on public schooling but higher public education spending per student.
+In addition, the model predicts that a high-inequality state will have a relatively low fertility rate because parents who send their children to private school economize on fertility.
 In this section, we examine whether these predictions hold up across U.S. states.

-We computed state-level measures of income inequality, average fertility, and the share of private schooling from the 2000 U.S. Census.
-We correlate these variables with a number of measures of the spending on and the quality of public schooling.
-In line with the setup of our theory, we focus on financial measures.
-As an overall spending measure, we use public education spending per capita in each state (this corresponds to the tax rate v in the model).
+We computed state-level measures of income inequality, average fertility, and the share of private schooling from the 2000 U.S. Census.17 We correlate these variables with a number of measures of the spending on and the quality of public schooling.
+In line with the set up of our theory, we focus on financial measures.18 As an overall spending measure, we use public education spending per capita in each state (this corresponds to the tax rate v in the model).
 For the quality of public education (corresponding to the variable s in the model), we consider three alternative measures.
-"Total Current Expenditure per Student" is a measure of total spending for day-to-day operation of schools, which includes all expenditures of public schools apart from debt repayments, capital outlays, and programs outside of preschool to grade 12.
+"Total Current Expenditure per Student" is a measure of total spending for day-to-day operation of schools, which includes all expenditures of public schools apart from debt repayments, capital outlays, and programmes outside preschool to grade 12.
 One concern with this broad measure is that it includes some items that may not have a direct educational impact.
-There-
+Therefore, we also use the variable "Total Instruction Expenditure per Student", which includes only expenditures associated directly with student-teacher interaction such as teacher salaries and benefits, textbooks and other teaching supplies, and purchased instructional services.
+Finally, as an alternative measure of the quality of instruction, we use "Mean Teacher Salary", an estimate of the average annual salary of teachers in public elementary and secondary schools.19